Phone Number

 In hyperthyroidism, thyroid hormone levels are high and TSH levels are low in the blood.
 Clinical manifestations of hyperthyroidism include nervousness, insomnia, sweating, tremor, flushing, alopesia, weight loss, palpitation and eye bulging (exophtalmia).
 The most common cause of hyperthyroidism (in more than 80% of cases) is Graves disease.
 In this condition, the body produces antibodies called (thyrotropin receptor antibodies, TRaB).
 These antibodies attach to the surface of thyroid cells and cause these cells to work too much causing overproduction of thyroid hormones.
 In this condition, the thyroid gland becomes enlarged and there is edema, inflammation and increased vascularity.
 The most prominent physical finding is eye bulging (exophtalmia), which is quite characteristic for this disease.
 The Graves disease is seen 7-8 times more common in women compared to men.

-Embolization has been successfully used in the treatment of Graves disease in many centers for the last 2 decades.
-Studies indicate that in nearly 70-80% of the patients, hormone levels return to normal, symptoms of hyperthyroidism diminish, the size of the thyroid becomes normal and antibodies against the thyroid tissue (TRaB) decrease in the blood.
+Embolization has been successfully used in the treatment of Graves disease in some centers including ours for the last 2 decades.
+Studies indicate that in nearly 60-80% of the patients, hormone levels return to normal, symptoms of hyperthyroidism diminish, the size of the thyroid becomes normal and antibodies against the thyroid tissue (TRaB) decrease in the blood.
 The side effects of embolization procedure are generally mild and typically include neck pain, fatigue and subclinical hyperthyroidism that lasts for some weeks.
 The most important advantages of embolization are as follows:

 If there are multiple nodules in a patient with hyperthyroidism, percutaneous ablation can still be used.
 But in this case, it must be made clear which nodule(s) is toxic (responsible for hyperthyroidism).
 This can be done with a simple test called thyroid scintigraphy.
 If the toxic nodules are single or several and they can be identified using ultrasound + scintigraphy, percutaneous ablation is feasible and successfully treat both the nodules and hyperthyroidism.
 If the toxic nodules are too many or can not be identified with ultrasound + scintigraphy, then they can be treated with embolization, as in Graves disease.